mudita/mudita-center/README.md

 When contributing code or documentation changes please follow the guidelines inside the ["Development workflow"](./development_workflow.md) article.

+### Feature Development workflow

+When developing new features for Mudita Center please follow the guidelines inside the ["Feature Development workflow"](./feature-development_workflow.md) article.

 ## Changelog

 The [Mudita Center changelog](https://github.com/Mudita/mudita-center/releases) is regularly updated by the core development team.